harshhgithub/Society-Maintenance-Tracker/SYSTEM_DESIGN.md

 ## Summary

 The four design decisions work together to deliver a complete complaint management system.
 Embedded history gives instant access to the full audit trail.
 The nightly cron keeps overdue detection automatic and configurable.
 The Multer-to-Cloudinary pipeline keeps the server stateless with respect to images.
-And the Nodemailer integration keeps residents informed at every step without requiring a third-party email service subscription.
+And the Resend API integration keeps residents informed at every step while remaining compatible with all hosting platforms.